WinEvent Scheduled Task Created to Spawn Shell

 Description

-.
-If found loaded by another process, it is possible a scheduled task is being registered within that process context in memory.\ Upon triage, identify the task scheduled source.
-Was it schtasks.exe or via TaskService?
-Review the job created and the Command to be executed.
-Capture any artifacts on disk and review.
-Identify any parallel processes within the same timeframe to identify source.
+During triage, it's essential to identify the source of the scheduled task.
+Was it registered via schtasks.exe or TaskService?
+Review the job that was created and the command set to be executed.
+It's also recommended to capture and review any artifacts on disk, and identify any parallel processes within the same timeframe to locate the source.

 Annotations